Building a Lifesaving EMS System in Tanzania

 Our Challenge

-Traumatic injuries are the leading cause of morbidity and mortality in low- and middle-income countries worldwide.
-In Tanzania, mortality from road traffic crashes is estimated to be roughly double the global rate, with the majority of them occurring in the prehospital setting before patients are able to reach stabilization or definitive treatment.
+Traumatic injuries are a leading cause of death in Tanzania.
+Mortality from road traffic crashes is estimated to be nearly double the global rate, with most deaths occurring before patients reach hospital care.

 Our Mission